National First XV Championship (New Zealand): Qualification

-The winner and runner-up of the Wellington Premiership and the top-two region schools that play in the Super 8 competition (either Gisborne Boys' High School, Napier Boys' High School, Hastings Boys' High School or Palmerston North Boys' High School) play in a seeded semi-final.
-A 'challenger' place is available to any region school, including schools that do not play in either competition, with that match taking place prior to the seeded semi-final matches.
-The winners of the semi-finals face off in the Hurricanes Cup final, with the winner representing the Hurricanes region in the National Top 4 tournament.
+The winner and runner-up of the Wellington Premiership and the two highest-ranked Hurricanes region teams from the Super 8 competition (Gisborne Boys' High School, Napier Boys' High School, Hastings Boys' High School or Palmerston North Boys' High School), compete in seeded semi-finals.
+A challenger place is available to any school in the region, including those outside the main competitions, with that match played before the semi-finals.
+The winners of the semi-finals meet in the Hurricanes Cup final, and the champion represents the Hurricanes region in the National Top 4 tournament.